Chapter 15 Funnel Plots for Categorical Subgroups

 ylab = 'Infections per 10,000 risk days',

-In summary, funnel plots are SPC charts with categorical subgroups.
-They are useful for comparing indicator levels across organisational units.
-To ensure valid comparisons, it is essential to use data from a recent, stable period that reflects only common cause variation before constructing a funnel plot.
+In summary, funnel plots are SPC charts for categorical subgroups and are useful for comparing indicator levels across organisational units.
+To support meaningful comparison, it is important to use data from a recent period before constructing the funnel plot.